splunk/public-o11y-docs/metrics-and-metadata/relatedcontent-collector-apm.rst

 .. _get-started-enablerelatedcontent:

 ***********************************************************************************
-Configue the Collector to enable Related Content for Infra and APM
+Configure the Collector to enable Related Content for Infra and APM
 ***********************************************************************************

 .. meta::